 Hazelnuts boost brain health, as they contain high amounts of vitamin E, manganese, folate, and thiamine.

 Macros per 100g: 654 calories, 65g fat, 7g net carbs and 15g protein.

 Walnuts are a great source of omega-3 fatty acids, and especially ALA (alpha-linolenic acid), which is particularly beneficial for heart health.
 Walnuts are delicious in salads, so if you haven’t tried this yet, you should add some walnuts to your next salad.

 Macros per 100g: 673 calories, 68g fat, 9.3g net carbs and 14g protein.

-Pine nuts are a good source of magnesium, which is essential on a keto diet.
+Pine nuts are a good source of magnesium, which is essential on a ketogenic diet.
 In addition to that, because of their high vitamin K content, they help maintain healthy bones.